ngrief/data-class-project-3/README.md

 # Project Overview and Purpose

+# Instructions
-# Instructions on how to use and interact with the project
+how to use and interact with the project

 # Ethical Considerations